DuraBelt 800-770-2358

 Three facts reinforce our opinion:

-2. We have come across many ISO certified vendors whose quality is worse than their non-certified counterparts, so ISO certification is no guarantee of quality.
+2. We have come across many ISO certified vendors whose quality is worse than their non-certified counterparts.
+This confirms to us that ISO certification is no guarantee of quality.

-3. Despite enormous pressure from auto companies, Michelin Tire Company refuses to implement ISO.
-Their chief executive said that he does not want his employees wasting time documenting everything.
-We believe Michelin makes the best tires.
-If they can succeed without ISO, so can we.
+3. Despite enormous pressure from auto companies, for many years Michelin Tire Company refused to implement ISO.
+Their chief executive said that he did not want his employees wasting time documenting everything.
+They eventually became certified in order to comply with requirements set by "national authorities which deliver approval of tyres".
+We believe Michelin has always made the best tires.
+If they could succeed without ISO, so can we.

 Nevertheless, we stand ready to implement ISO if it is ever mandated by any of our major customers.
 To date, none have required us to change our QC system.
-We presume this is because they have never had QC problems with us, but maybe it also involves a realization that the extra costs of ISO might force us to increase prices.
+We presume this is because our system has always responded to their needs, but maybe it also involves a realization that the extra costs of ISO might force us to increase prices.